Emulator Issues #502

 to the Right, left, etc).
 Somebody can fix this problem, please?

-Updated by jonny.ringelschwanz almost 15 years ago
+Updated by jonny.ringelschwanz about 15 years ago

 I have a question.